 01/08/06: I have just published Essay Nine Part One.

 27/07/06: I have just learnt of the death of Ted Grant.
-Although I had many differences with him, he was a genuine revolutionary and an implacable enemy of the ruling-class.
+Although I had many political differences with him, he was a genuine revolutionary and an implacable enemy of the ruling-class.
 Not that he needs my praise!

 His death and that of Tony Cliff a few years earlier are serious blows to our movement.
 They will both be sorely missed.